LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

     stop: self stop
 ```

-So, the only piece that is misslng is the `#literal` message.
+So, the only piece that is missing is the `#literal` message.
 Here it is:

 ```
 literal